Dubai: These residents beat the traffic by cycling to work every day

 Naveed’s contribution to protect the environment is quantified by a recent study by the European Cycle Federation that says "a commuter who switches from car to bike for an 8km commute saves 750kg of carbon emissions annually."

-Palija and Naveed said the summer heat is not a problem for them to continue biking to work.
+Summer heat is not a problem for Palija and Naveed.
 They usually go to work early morning, when the sun is not at its peak, and go back home late afternoon.

-“Cycling for 10–15 minutes is quite manageable,” they added, as they also ensure they keep their bodies hydrated and they wear only comfortable and light-coloured clothes.
+“Cycling for 10–15 minutes is quite manageable,” the two expats agreed, as they also ensure that their bodies are hydrated and that they wear only comfortable and light-coloured clothes.

 “Biking to work – when it’s only a short distance – is faster than driving or using public transportation.
-Bicycles offer better manoeuvrability as we bypass traffic and we can arrive at our destination on time,” they added.
+Bicycles offer better manoeuvrability as we bypass traffic and can arrive at our destination on time,” Palija added.

 Seven out 10, or 71 per cent use Careem Bike for work, while only 29 per cent use it for leisure.
 The most active bike-to-work user was a female resident who has completed a total of 1,847 Careem Bike trips to work from January 2023 to May 2024.